fun-alex-alex2006hw/iklem-screeps-client/README.md

 3. Launch the install command for your OS
   - linux: `npm run install_linux`
   - windows: `npm run install_windows`
-  - You can push a Pull Request for the other OSes
+  - You can make a Pull Request for the other OSes

 4. Launch the client with:
 `npm start`